-Knowing the right type of running shoes to wear is vital to preventing running injuries.
-Unfortunately not many people know what to look for when shopping for them.
-The first thing to do is take a look at your feet and scan them for underpronation, overpronation, or a neutral arch.
+Knowing the right type of running shoes to wear is vital in preventing running injuries.
+Unfortunately, not many people know what to look for when shopping for them.
+The first thing to do is to take a look at your feet and scan them for underpronation, overpronation, or a neutral arch.
 Underpronation is when the outside of the foot hits the ground first.
-Overpronation is when the inside of the foot hits the ground first.
-Finally a neutral arch is when a runner neither underpronates or overpronates.
+Overpronation is when the inside of the foot hits first.
+Finally a neutral arch is when a runner neither underpronates nor overpronates.
 One way to tell how you step is by looking for wear on the bottom of your shoe.
 Someone who underpronates will have more wear on the outside of the shoe while someone who overpronates will have the opposite.
 A podiatrist can help determine your step and provide custom-tailored orthotics for you.

 If you are a runner, wearing the right running shoe is essential.
 For more information, contact Dr. Howard Robins from The Healing Center.
 Our doctor can provide the care you need to keep you pain-free and on your feet.

 Choosing the Right Running Shoe for Your Foot Type